MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Install-the-Visio-Services-Data-Provider.md

     The `InstallOpsMgrDataModule` cmdlet installs the deployment package to the solution store for the server farm and then deploys the data module to each of the SharePoint servers in the server farm.

 6. After the cmdlet has completed, you can verify that the package was successfully deployed by running the `get-spsolution` cmdlet.
-You should see “True” in the Deployed column next to the opsmgrdatamodule.wsp entry.
+You should see "True" in the Deployed column next to the opsmgrdatamodule.wsp entry.

 7. Start SharePoint Central Administration to verify that the data provider is listed as a Trusted Data Provider for Visio Services.